moogly

 The Fine Print

-Follow Moogly on Facebook, Twitter, Pinterest, Instagram, and Tumblr!
+Follow Moogly on Facebook, Twitter, Pinterest, Instagram, and YouTube!
 Thank you to Yarnspirations and Clover USA for providing the materials shown in this post.
 Written pattern copyright Tamara Kelly 2019, all rights reserved.
 Please do not reprint or repost this pattern, but please do link to this page to share this pattern with others.
+If you wish to make items for sale from this pattern or translate it to another language, please visit the About page for details.

 Pin2K